 The support of children experiencing difficulties is met from within the delegated schools budget and funding is specifically designated for SEND provision.
 Advice is sought from external agencies when children are assessed as needing specific support.
-Where specific resources are advised by specialist agencies the school will provide the resource as soon as possible.
+Where specific resources are advised by specialist agencies the school, to the best of its ability will provide the resource as soon as possible.
 There are a range of generic resources in school to cater for the different needs of children.